PattonHoffiman/first-react-app/README.md

 # First App Template
-## Use this as a template to begin your React Apps 😁

 Using **create-react-app**, but removing some files witch maybe you does not need for begin your projet.
 Also added the devDependencies in `package.json` because **create-react-app** lacks this.